tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 #### Routing Infrastructure and Anonymity

 I2P works by installing an I2P routing service within a user's device.
-This router creates temporary, encrypted, one-way connections with other I2P routers on other devices.
+This router creates temporary, encrypted, one-way connections with I2P routers on other devices.
 Connections are referred to as one way because they are made up of an *Outbound Tunnel* and an *Inbound Tunnel*.
 When communication occurs, data leaves the user's devices via the outbound tunnels and is received on other devices through their inbound tunnels.
 Messages do not travel in two directions within the same tunnel.
 Therefore, a single round-trip request message and its response between two parties needs four tunnels [[4]], as shown in Figure&nbsp;1.
-Messages that are sent from one device do not travel directly to the inbound tunnel of the destination device.
+Messages sent from one device do not travel directly to the inbound tunnel of the destination device.
-Instead, the outbound router queries a distributed network database by travelling through exploratory channels to get the address of the inbound router.
+Instead, the outbound router queries a distributed network database for address of the inbound router.
 This database is comprised of a custom Kademlia style Distributed Hash Table (DHT) that contains the router information and destination information.
 For each application/client, the I2P router keeps a pool of tunnel pairs.
 Exploratory tunnels for interactions with the network database are shared among all users of